-SCOUTCRAFT MERIT BADGES

-Merit Badge Rating Pre-requisites and General Information

-Camping First Class Requirement 4b, 5e, 7b, 8c, 8d, & 9.
-A written note from the Unit Leader will suffice for reqs.
-4b, 5e, 7b, 8d & 9.
+SCOUTCRAFT MERIT BADGES Merit Badge Skill Rating Pre-requisites and General Information Camping First Class Requirement 4b, 5e, 7b, 8c, 8d, & 9.
+A written note from the Unit Leader will suffice for requirements 4b, 5e, 7b, 8c, 8d & 9.
 Scouts should bring equipment suitable for outpost camping.

-Fire Safety Scout Requirements 6a & 11.

-100 Geocaching First Class Requirement 7.

-W E Orienteering First Class Requirement 7.

-8 Pioneering Star Scouts should have a working knowledge of knots and lashings.
+1 Cooking First Class Portions of requirements 4, 5 & 6 will be started at camp and will require completion with the scout's unit following camp to complete the merit badge.